helm/charts/stable/stolon/README.md

 ```

 ## Backend

-Consul is the default (and suggested) backend. etcdv2, etcdv3, and kubernetes (experimental) can also be used as a backend, but be sure to update `values.yaml` accordingly.
+Kubernetes is the default store backend. `consul`, `etcdv2` or `etcdv3` can also be used as the store backend.

 ## Configuration